-1. How is CLIL used in Poland, Hungary, Sweden and Ireland?
+1. How is CLIL used in medical education today?

-We are currently conducting research to produce the “Analysis on the use of content and language integrated learning methods in HE in Project Countries” is a survey report, comprising the CLILMED Intellectual Output #11 (O11).
+“The analysis on the use of content and language integrated learning methods in HE in Project Countries” is a survey report, comprising the CLILMED Intellectual Output #11 (O11).

 2. Where is my institution in the process of curriculum internationalisation?

 Higher education institutions might already be in the process of curriculum internationalisation and not fully realise it.
-It is best to start this process with a self-assessment and a thorough understanding of the key the concepts of Internationalisation at Home (IaH) and Internationalisation of the Curriculum (IoC).
-The resulting diagnosis may ease the implementation of necessary adjustments at the programme and a teaching institution levels.
+A peer-led self-assessment, accompanied by the explanation of key concepts of Internationalisation at Home (IaH) and Internationalisation of the Curriculum (IoC), may define the necessary adjustments at the programme and institution levels.